Carol Kicinski

-Carol Kicinski is a gluten-free advocate, TV chef, magazine founder and editor-in-chief, gluten-free recipe developer, cookbook author, and food writer.
+Carol O'Neal Kicinski is an American gluten-free advocate, TV chef, magazine founder and editor-in-chief, gluten-free recipe developer, cookbook author, and food writer.
 She is the founder of Simply Gluten Free Omnimedia, Inc. Kicinski is also the founder and editor-in-chief of Simply Gluten Free magazine.
 She presents monthly episodes as a gluten-free TV chef on Daytime, a nationally syndicated morning television show produced by NBC-based WFLA-Tampa Bay.
 She has been gluten-free for more than 20 years.
 In 2018, Kicinski launched a gluten-free mineral makeup line, Beauté Minerals.

-Kicinski has been charged by federal prosecutors for allegedly storming the U.S. Capitol on January 6, 2021, while wearing a blue "TRUMP" hat.
-On October 27, 2022 Kicinski pled guilty to the charge of "Entering and Remaining in a Restricted Building or Grounds, in violation of 18 U.S.C. § 1752(a)(1)" and is awaiting sentencing.
+Kicinski was charged by federal prosecutors for her participation in the January 6 United States Capitol attack.
+On June 27, 2023, she was sentenced to 20 days of incarceration and one year of probation; she was also imposed a $525 fine.
+On January 20, 2025, after beginning his second term in office, President Trump issued pardons to roughly 1500 individuals charged with crimes connected to January 6th, including Kicinski.

+Career

 Magazine editor-in-chief

 In November 2012, Kicinski launched Simply Gluten Free magazine, a national lifestyle magazine for gluten and allergen-free living.
 The magazine is written by gluten- and allergen-free writers as well as medical doctors and professionals.
 The magazine is published by Edgewater Park Media, Inc., a media company based in Dunedin, Florida, owned by Simply Gluten Free Omnimedia.
 The magazine is distributed in the US and Canada by Ingram Content Group.

 In December 2013, Simply Gluten Free magazine received the "Hottest Launches of the Year" award by Media Industry News, an industry source on consumer and business-to-business magazine business.

 In 2015, the magazine began producing special collector's editions focused on specific topics, like baking and holiday favorites.